Children's Homes Regulation 44 Visits Guidance and Procedures

 Particular areas to check include:

-If the case file is for a non-LAC young person receiving a short-break service then the file should contain up to date copy of CIN Care Plan / Transition Plan.
+If the case file is for a non-CLA young person receiving a short-break service then the file should contain up to date copy of CIN Care Plan / Transition Plan.

 Young people living away from home need to have contact with the people who are important to them - parents, siblings, relatives and friends.
 Supporting important relationships helps to maintain a young person's sense of stability and continuity and helps them feel valued.
 Where young people live with us you may want to talk to staff to confirm how they support them in maintaining family relationships.
 (This links in with The Care Planning Standard).